Sweating doesn’t burn a measurable amount of calories. However, sweating out enough liquid may help you temporarily lose water weight.

 Sweating is the body’s natural way of regulating body temperature.
 It does this by releasing water and salt, which evaporates to help cool you.

-Sweating itself doesn’t burn a measurable amount of calories, but sweating out enough liquid will cause you to lose water weight.
-It’s only a temporary loss, though.
+Although you may lose a bit of water weight after sweating, this is only temporary.
 Once you rehydrate by drinking water or eating, you’ll immediately regain any lost weight.

 Some claim sweat-filled activities like Bikram yoga allow you to burn up to 1,000 calories an hour — but the claim is likely false.
 One study found that in a 90-minute Bikram yoga class, women burned an average of only 330 calories, and men burned 460 calories.
 That’s the equivalent of walking briskly at 3.5 miles per hour for the same amount of time.